-- 14 TARIAN ASSISTANCE. - 15 (a) IN GENERAL.-Not later than 180 days after the 16 date of the enactment of this Act, the President shall brief 17 the appropriate congressional committees on the strategy 18 of the President to help facilitate the ability of humani- - 19 tarian organizations to access financial services to help fa- - 20 cilitate the safe and timely delivery of assistance to com- - 21 munities in need in Syria. - 22 (b) Consideration of Data From Other Coun- - 23 TRIES AND NONGOVERNMENTAL ORGANIZATIONS.-In - 24 preparing the strategy required by subsection (a), the - 25 President shall consider credible data already obtained by
+- 14 TARIAN ASSISTANCE. - 15 (a) In General.-Not later than 180 days after the 16 date of the enactment of this Act, the President shall brief 17 the appropriate congressional committees on the strategy 18 of the President to help facilitate the ability of humani19 tarian organizations to access financial services to help fa20 cilitate the safe and timely delivery of assistance to com- - 21 munities in need in Syria. - 22 (b) Consideration of Data From Other Coun- - 23 TRIES AND NONGOVERNMENTAL ORGANIZATIONS.-In - 24 preparing the strategy required by subsection (a), the - 25 President shall consider credible data already obtained by

 - other countries and nongovernmental organizations, in-2 cluding organizations operating in Syria.
 3 (c) Appropriate Congressional Committees De-FINED.-In this section, the term "appropriate congres-5 sional committees" means- 6 (1) the Committee on Foreign Affairs, the 7 Committee on Financial Services, and the Com-8 mittee on Appropriations of the House of Represent-9 atives; and 10 (2) the Committee on Foreign Relations, the 11 Committee on Banking, Housing, and Urban Af-12 fairs, and the Committee on Appropriations of the 13 Senate.
 Subtitle C-General Provisions 14 15 SEC.
 331. SUSPENSION OF SANCTIONS.
-16 (a) In General.-The President may suspend in whole or in part the imposition of sanctions otherwise required under this title for periods not to exceed 180 days 18 if the President determines that the following criteria have 19 been met in Syria: 20 21 (1) The air space over Syria is no longer being 22 utilized by the Government of Syria or the Govern- - utilized by the Government of Syria or the Government of the Russian Federation to target civilian populations through the use of incendiary devices, including barrel bombs, chemical weapons, and con-
+16 (a) In General.-The President may suspend in whole or in part the imposition of sanctions otherwise required under this title for periods not to exceed 180 days 18 if the President determines that the following criteria have 19 been met in Syria: 20 21 - 21 (1) The air space over Syria is no longer being 22 utilized by the Government of Syria or the Govern-23 ment of the Russian Federation to target civilian 24 populations through the use of incendiary devices, 25 including barrel bombs, chemical weapons, and con-